hv15/sshprint/README.md

 ssh $USER@$REMOTEHOST "lpr -P $PRINTER" < "$DOCUMENT"
 ```

-such as providing a list of available printers (using `lpstat -a`) as well as
+such as providing a list of available printers (using `lpstat -p`) as well as
-using a configuration file to setup some things nice (username and server
+using a configuration files to setup some things (username and server
-address for one as well as store a list of printers for quick an easy
+address for one as well as store a list of printers for quick and easy
 selection).
-Additionally printer options (`lpr -o ...`) can be specified.
+Additionally printer options (`lpr -o ...`) can be specified as
+well as the number copies wanted.

+`sshprint` can now interact with multiple servers, each with its own
+configurations.
+A user can specify which one they want through both a command
+line argument or config key.

 Manual
 ------